-All new developments should consider the impact on existing GI and opportunities to provide new or enhanced existing Green Infrastructure.
+All new developments should consider the impact on existing GI and opportunities to provide new or enhanced existing Green Infrastructure of the right type in the right place.
 The following types of Green Infrastructure in Mansfield District should be considered in the following ways:

-- Woodlands, hedgerows and trees Green infrastructure should enhance existing woodlands, hedgerows and trees and create new areas linking existing woodlands; - Waterways Green infrastructure should improve corridors along waterways (canals, rivers and other watercourses) and by linking water areas; - Sport and recreation Green infrastructure should create new formal and informal recreation opportunities and exploring potential to link urban and rural areas;
+Woodlands, hedgerows and trees - Green infrastructure should enhance existing woodlands, hedgerows and trees and create new areas linking existing woodlands;

-- Natural environment Green infrastructure should seek to integrate with the natural features and habitats; - Flood plains and drainage areas mitigation measures and sustainable drainage systems such as swales, balancing ponds, green roofs, ditches and ponds can contribute to GI; - Urban green spaces Green infrastructure should accommodate nature, wildlife and historic and cultural assets, and provide for sport and recreation within urban green spaces; - Landscape character Green infrastructure should contribute to the conservation, improvement and management of the local and wider landscape including countryside areas and links from the urban area; and - Habitats of importance for their Biodiversity Green infrastructure should maintain and enhance biodiversity resulting in a net gain of protected species and habitats and species.
+- Waterways Green infrastructure should improve corridors along waterways (canals, rivers and other watercourses) and by linking water areas; - Sport and recreation Green infrastructure should create new formal and informal recreation opportunities; - Natural environment Green infrastructure should seek to integrate with the natural features and habitats; - Flood plains and drainage areas mitigation measures and sustainable drainage systems such as swales, balancing ponds, green roofs, ditches and ponds can contribute to GI; - Urban green spaces Green infrastructure should accommodate nature, wildlife and heritage and cultural assets, and provide for sport and recreation within urban green spaces; - Heritage landscapes.
+The quality of GI can be enhanced by the presence of heritage features within a heritage landscape, such as within Conservation Areas, Scheduled Monuments, archaeological remains and their settings; - Landscape character Green infrastructure should contribute to the conservation, improvement and management of the local and wider landscape including countryside areas and links from the urban area; and - Habitats of importance for their Biodiversity Green infrastructure should maintain and enhance biodiversity resulting in a net gain of protected species and habitats and species and should support nature to recover and thrive everywhere, in towns, cities and countryside.